- I am a new user, how do I get an OnPage ID?

 - Can the sender find out the status of the message sent?

-Yes, when a message is sent via email or the OnPage app, OnPage communicates back to the sender when a message is received, read and replied to from your smartphone.
+Yes, when a message is sent via email or the OnPage app, OnPage communicates back to the sender when a message is received, read and replied to from one’s smartphone.

 - Will the sender get status notifications for messages sent via the OnPage telephone service?

-- Do I need to give out my cell phone number or email in order to receive a page?
+- Do I need to give out my cellphone number or email to receive a page?

-No, when you register for an OnPage account you’ll choose a unique OnPage ID so your mobile phone number and email remain private.
+No, when you register for an OnPage account, you’ll choose a unique OnPage ID (OPID).
+Your mobile phone number and email remain private.

-- Can OnPage be used as a pager replacement?
+- Can OnPage be used as a pager replacement solution?